haacked/haacked.com/_posts/archived/2005-04-05-my-brother-visited-last-week.aspx.markdown

 ---
 layout: post
-title: "My Brother Visited Last Week"
+title: My Brother Visited Last Week
 date: 2005-04-05 -0800
 comments: true
 disqus_identifier: 2574
 categories: []
+redirect_from: "/archive/2005/04/04/my-brother-visited-last-week.aspx/"
 ---

 Brian had some sort of conference to attend, so I didn't get to see much of him.
 But last Thursday he was at Venice Beach so I took a break from my work and drove out there.
 Soon enough, we got to doing that which all